arpanetus/i3-maim-clpimg/README.md

 # i3-maim-clpimg

-save the screenshot and immediately copy it into the clipboard
+Create a screenshot and then immediately copy it into the clipboard.